Beginners Guide to Biohacking

 One of the main areas of interest in terms of herbs for biohacking is a class known as adaptogens.
 This class of substances is unique in that they can improve the body’s overall ability to defend against stress.

 One of the most common issues in the modern world is insufficient sleep and high stress.
 It affects how we think and behave, and hinders our ability to perform our best.
 Kratom is the biohackers tool for getting a better nights sleep and reducing the negative effects on stress.

 The leaves of the kratom tree found growing in Indonesia, has anxiolytic, relaxant, and mild sedative effects.
-It’s used in the biohacker community to promote more refreshing sleep and fight the harmful effects of stress and overstimulation brought on from the day.
+It’s used in the biohacker community for stress-related conditions and to help us relax.

 Marijuana is an incredibly useful plant for the biohacker.
 Each leaf contains a slurry of chemicals known as cannabinoids each with their own set of benefits.